Priority Pass and Plaza Premium are breaking up — well, sort of.

 Of course, while all of these lounges being removed is disappointing news to Priority Pass members, the sheer number of Priority Pass lounges offered worldwide should make it so that this change is a slight inconvenience at most.

 That said, if you currently have Priority Pass access because you’ve enrolled through either The Platinum Card® from American Express or The Business Platinum Card® from American Express, then this change will not impact you at all.
-This is because both versions of the Amex Platinum card include access to 6 different airport lounge networks, including all Priority Pass lounges and Plaza Premium Lounges, and also Amex Centurion Lounges, Airspace Lounges, Escape Lounges, and Delta Sky Clubs when flying Delta.
+This is because both versions of the Amex Platinum card include access to 6 different airport lounge networks, including all Priority Pass lounges and Plaza Premium Lounges, and also Amex Centurion Lounges, Aspire Lounges, Escape Lounges – The Centurion Studio Partner, and Delta Sky Clubs when flying Delta.

 If you’re a traveler that has Priority Pass access through a card other than the Amex Platinum card, you’ll definitely want to make note of these lounges that are being removed from the network starting July 1, 2021.
 But Amex Platinum and Amex Business Platinum cardholders need not worry about these changes, as they’ll continue to have access to all Plaza Premium Lounges.